burdakovd/dapps.earth/README.md

 Furthermore, due to the same reasons, even http gateway on localhost (as a lot of people use) is not secure, unless you take special precautions.

-Web security has evolved over many years, and is a result of work of various standartization commitees, web browser developers, and website developers.
+Web security has evolved over many years, and is a result of work of various standardization committees, web browser developers, and website developers.

 One important concept in Web security model is **origin**.
 It roughly corresponds to a domain name.
 Browser mostly assume that objects from the same origin _trust_ each other, while different origins _do not trust_ each other.
 I.e. microsoft.com is not supposed to access or modify your data at google.com, whereas google.com/maps is allowed to access data from google.com